 The application proposes the development of a four storey Multiple Dwelling development on the subject site.
-The proposal consists of 11 multiple dwellings and associated vehicle parking.
-There are two buildings proposed:
+The proposal consists of 11 multiple dwellings, a roof terrace and associated vehicle parking.
+There are two buildings proposed.

-- The front building is four storeys in height and comprises one single bedroom dwelling and four two bedroom dwellings which are oriented to the street; - The rear building is three storeys in height and comprises two one-bedroom dwellings and four twobedroom dwellings; - The communal open space is located on the ground floor, adjacent to the north eastern lot boundary; and - The vehicle parking is located on the ground floor, behind the front building.
+- The front building is four storeys in height and comprises one single bedroom dwelling and four two bedroom dwellings which oriented to the street; - The rear building is three storeys in height and comprises six two-bedroom dwellings; - The communal open space is located on the ground floor, adjacent to the north eastern lot boundary; and - The vehicle parking is located on the ground floor, behind the front building.